oneup03/VRto3D/README.md

 - Bring SteamVR Headset window into focus on main display
 	- If you get complaints about running in a non-stereo mode, Enable 3D in Nvidia Control Panel again
 - Switch back to the game window on second display and hopefully input works and 3D is still displaying
+	- Changing the game window to windowed mode may help to make sure it doesn't trigger a go-fullscreen event and thus disable 3D on your 3D display

 ## Notes